AdarshAddee/Hacktoberfest-2022-For-All/README.md

 - ⚓Name your file related to your topic.
 - ⚓Put your files in correct folder like .py in Python, .js in Javascript etc.
 - ⚓Make sure you have entered your github - username, aim and date in your file as a comment.
-- ⚓Make sure you have entered your name in CONTRIBUTORS.md file as mentioned (It's your responsibility).
+- ⚓Make sure you have entered your name in CONTRIBUTORS.md file as mentioned (It's your responsibility) (optional).
 - ⚓You can follow ME😁.

 # ❄Format of 5th line in rules
-<pre>Github username: AdarshAddee
+<pre>Github username: Your Username
 Aim: Your Repo aim according to your program
 Date: Date of Coding

 // start coding

 </pre>

+### ⚡If you are creating any PR then Add your name in CONTRIBUTORS.md file

 ## 🛡Follow rules strictly for successful merged PR!!!